National Vietnam Veterans Museum: Collection

-The National Vietnam Veterans Museum is an Australian war museum located in Phillip Island, Victoria.
-Originally it was established in San Remo, Victoria in 1996 by Vietnam veteran John Methven.
-In March 2007 it moved to a larger site near the Phillip Island Airport.
 The museum contains a large collection of items and vehicles, including a Centurion tank, a Mark V International Harvester truck and a 105mm pack howitzer.
 It also has a collection of aircraft from the era of the Vietnam war, including a de Havilland Canada DHC-4 Caribou transport plane, an English Electric Canberra bomber, a Westland Wessex helicopter, a Bell AH-1 Cobra helicopter gunship, Bell UH-1 Iroquois helicopter, a Bell H-13 Sioux helicopter and a Grumman S-2 Tracker anti-submarine warfare aircraft.